Notes on the Geography of Cambodia (Angkor): Ta Prohm and Vicinity

 Ta Keo marks the southern end of Jayavarman V's Jayendranagari, a city of which nothing else remains.
 Ta Keo itself was abandoned before it was finished: that accounts for its almost entirely undecorated facade.
 Here, one of the five towers at the top of the temple, built as "the mountain with golden peaks."

-Although the effect is accidental, the unfinished stone is handsome in its simplicity.
+Although the effect is accidental, the unfinished stone is attractively free of the explicitly political messaging of the Bayon.

 South and slightly east of Ta Keo is Ta Prohm, "Ancestor Brahma."
 It's another work of Jayavarman VII.
 In fact it's a near twin to his Preah Khan.
 That city was dedicated to the king's father; this one, to his mother.
 The distinction today is that Ta Prohm has been deliberately only semi-restored, so that visitors--in their thousands--can see the central monastery almost as 19th century visitors did.